ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 1. The Intermediary logs into their account on the L2.
 2. The Intermediary selects the L2 Meta Transaction they wish to view the Transaction Fee and its components for using the Transaction ID from the transaction processing confirmation notification from the L2.
 3. The L2 displays the Transaction Fee and its components of the selected L2 Meta Transaction to the Intermediary.
-4. The Intermediary verifies that the displayed Transaction Fee and its components match or are less than process the Transaction Fee and its components.
+4. The Intermediary verifies that the displayed Transaction Fee and its components match or are less than the submitted Transaction Fee and its components.
 5. The Intermediary attempts to display the Transaction Fee and its components of the selected L2 Meta Transaction to a 3rd party.
-6. The 3rd party verifies that it can view displayed Transaction Fee and its components match the Transaction Fee and its components for the Transaction ID of the Meta Transaction when accessed directly on the L2 using the Transaction ID.
+6. The 3rd party verifies that the displayed Transaction Fee and its components match the Transaction Fee and its components for the Transaction ID of the Meta Transaction when accessed directly on the L2 using the Transaction ID.

 Test Passing Criteria: